 For complete details about building codes related to emergency communication systems, visit the IFC website.

 While some recent advances in technology, such as radio frequency to fiber optic conversion and distribution, have made distributed antenna systems design more manageable, the wireless engineering design component remains a highly specialized discipline.

 CTS Cabling is highly trained to design these in-building emergency communication systems to ensure that your building is up to code and first-responder ready.
-To learn more about our innovative services, including Distributed Antenna Systems, or to speak with an experienced cable contractor in Albuquerque or your area, call 877-685-2626 or contact us online.
+To learn more about our innovative services, including Distributed Antenna Systems, or to speak with an experienced cable contractor in Arizona and Utah, call 877-685-2626 or contact us online.